Smiling Guy Kawasaki Black And White Corporate Photo

 Guy's daughter Photo Credit: Guy Kawasaki Facebook

-DAD.CEO: Any last thoughts, advice or words of wisdom you wish to leave our readers and other dads with?
+DAD.CEO: Any last thoughts, advice or words of wisdom you wish to leave our readers and other dads?

 Guy Kawasaki: I think that something to consider is;